 Music was not the only way she tried to express herself, throughout the course of her Masters, she extensively studied the History of Art, drew and painted.

 After moving to King City, almost 23 years ago, she began drawing butterflies,

 and continued drawing them ever since.
 Her studies are in private collections in Australia, British Virgin Islands, Canada, England, Holland,

 In 2001 she become the curator of the private Gallery Solo in King City, and organized exhibitions of prominent Canadian Artists, some honored by the Order of Canada.
 Under her leadership the gallery organized exhibits of: tapestry, paintings, photography, and sculptures.

-In the last five years she had eight solo exhibits, and seven group shows in Canada.
+In the last five years she had nine solo exhibits, and seven group shows in Canada.

 For thirty-five years she has been a member of Canadian Actors Equity Association, and The Alliance of Canadian Cinema, Television and Radio Artists.
 G. Tonkiel was on the board of Directors of the Arts Society King, as well as the Schomberg Street Gallery Committee, and was the President of the Arts Society King.